philpagel/ut8803e/README.md

 # Status

 The software provides all functionality of the original vendor software (but without a GUI) plus a few things that are not available in the windows program.
-However, it is not feature complete, yet: There are still a few status flags that seem to exist but I haven't figured out their meaning, yet.
+However, there are still a few status flags that seem to exist but I haven't figured out their meaning, yet.

 It has been tested successfully with a UT8803E on LINUX (Debian 12).

+I think it should also work on MacOS or Windows, but that is untested.
+If you have successfully tested it on those systems, please let me know and I'll update this statement.

+I no longer own the multimeter so if you find a bug I will need your help for testing.

 # In a nutshell

 Start logging data

-    ./ut8803e.py log
+    ut8803e log

 Log to file

-    ./ut8803e.py log > mydata.csv
+    ut8803e log > mydata.csv

 Log for 30 seconds in JSON format

-    ./ut8803e.py -f json -p 0:0:30 log
+    ut8803e -f json -p 0:0:30 log

 Log for 1.5 hours

-    ./ut8803e.py -p 1:30:00 log
+    ut8803e -p 1:30:00 log

 Get device-ID

-    ./ut8803e.py get_ID
+    ut8803e get_ID

 Toggle `hold`

-    ./ut8803e.py hold
+    ut8803e hold

 Change display brightness

-    ./ut8803e.py brightness
+    ut8803e brightness

 # Installation

-Form the latest release file, download an installable file (`ut8803e*.tar.gz` or `ut8803e*.whl`) and install it with `pip` or `pipx`.
+From the latest release file, download an installable file (`ut8803e*.tar.gz` or `ut8803e*.whl`) and install it with `pip` or `pipx`.

-## Prerequisits
+## Prerequisites

-First, you need to install the `hidapi` library:
+First, you need to install the `hidapi` library.
+On a Debian system it is provided by two different libraries, so you can do:

     apt install libhidapi-hidraw0